Meet the Team

 She has over 25 years of experience working with people with disabilities in various capacities, including employment, case management, respite, and education.
 Karin has also managed a restaurant and taught school.
 She earned a B.S. at Stephen F. Austin State University.

 Karin loves reading, stamping cards, baking, and playing games.
-She and her husband also enjoy providing home to cats and kittens.
+She and her husband also enjoy providing a foster home to mother cats and their kittens.

 Grace Terrones has 25 years of experience working with students and adults with disabilities.
 Prior to working for the agency, she worked for D-11 and D-20 with kids with disabilities in elementary, middle and high schools.
 She was also a Supported Lining Consultant (SLC) through The Resources Exchange (TRE).